ResetCollection/support/README.md

 * Click on the "Issues" tab up above
 * Click on the "New Issue" button
-* Add a title and some summary on what the bug or enhancement request.
+* Add a title and some details for the bug or enhancement request.
 You can also add files, like a screenshot!

 # Introducing RESET Collection Video on YouTube